spencercreer/StrongMind/README.md

 ### Server

+The server is built using Node.js and Express, allowing for both the server and client to be written in TypeScript.

 ### Client

-The client uses react

-Mobile-first Responsive layout using TailwindCSS's grid system

-Validations

-Headless ui for component library
+The client is built using React with a mobile-first responsive layout utilizing Tailwind CSS's grid system.
+It incorporates form validations written using TDD and leverages Headless UI for a component library, ensuring a consistent user interface.

 ### Infrastructure

+The application leverages the following AWS components:

+**Amazon S3**: Hosts the static React client.
+It serves static assets and is backed by **CloudFront**, a CDN that provides fast global delivery and SSL/TLS encryption.

+**EC2 with Elastic IP**: The Node.js server runs on an EC2 instance, offering full control over the environment.
+An **Application Load Balancer (ALB)** Distributes incoming traffic to a target group.

-I chose to use aws because of its scalability, efficiency, and because it allows complete controll of the cloud infrastructure.
-This is key if the application is to increase it's number of users.
+I chose AWS for its scalability, efficiency, and complete control over cloud infrastructure.

-A future improvement could be to
+Future improvements could include using **Terraform** for Infrastructure as Code to enhance deployment automation and switching to a **serverless architecture** with Lambda and API Gateway to reduce costs and improve scalability.